valpamp/progeosail/README.md

 The idea is that one of the spectra is a dry soil and the other a wet soil, so soil moisture is then contorlled by ``psoil``. ``rsoil`` is just a brightness scaling term.

+### Bibliography of the Radiative Transfer Models

+### Bibliography of Live Fuel Moisture Content Estimation using the RTMs